 I have kept on going, and my first income was for a product review article when I met Saurabh Tiwari.
 This guy is really grounded and awesome and in this industry from some time.
 We worked on many projects together and finally, he came with a plan to form an SEO firm AllDigiTrends.
 I liked the idea, and as we are very like-minded and nodded my head with the acceptance.

 Finally, that collaboration started and kept on rolling in many ways.
-Fortunately, going good.
+Fortunately, it went well.

 9. What inspired you to start your blog?